 According to the New Mexico Department of Transportation Annual Traffic Crash Report, heavy trucks were involved in 1,894 crashes in New Mexico in 2013, resulting in 47 fatalities.
 Despite accounting for fewer than five percent of all crashes in the state, truck crashes caused 15 percent of the traffic deaths that year.
 To make matters worse, truck crash fatalities are on the rise in New Mexico, with an increase of 50 percent between 2009 and 2013.

 With relatively low traffic volumes throughout the state, what is causing nearly 2,000 truck crashes every year?
 We examine some of the contributing factors here.

 Long, Lonely Roads

 New Mexico’s two major trucking routes—the north/south I-25 and the east/west I-40—run for many miles between cities and truck stops.
-For many truckers, New Mexico is just a state to pass through on their way to or from California or Texas, and they try to do this as quickly and with as few stops as possible.
+For many truckers, our personal injury lawyer says, New Mexico is just a state to pass through on their way to or from California or Texas, and they try to do this as quickly and with as few stops as possible.
 This can lead to drivers engaging in behaviors that commonly cause truck-driver fault crashes, including:

 - Fatigued driving.
 Despite the regulations in federal hours of service rules, some truck drivers still drive while fatigued.
 The 400-mile stretches of both I-25 and I-40 through New Mexico invite drivers to push their limits.
 If a driver is on a tight schedule to reach Los Angeles, for example, he may not hesitate to falsify his driving log in order to get through New Mexico and closer to his destination, no matter how tired he is.